All Episodes

 I watched some of the television shows that devoted themselves to analyzing the day's activities.

-And then as the verdict was announced yesterday, or the as we were told that a verdict was going to be announced, here came the emails from all my friends.
+And then as the verdict was announced yesterday, or as we were told that a verdict was going to be announced, here came the emails from all my friends.

-Oh, hey, Rush, what do you think happens?
+Or hey, Rush, what do you think happens?

-And I said the worst, this is what I replied to people, the worst that's going to happen is he's going to get convicted on a misdemeanor for giving Jesus juice in Coke cans to kids.
+The worst that's going to happen is he's going to get convicted on a misdemeanor for giving Jesus juice in Coke cans to kids, you know, the alcohol to minors.

 But I said, he's not going to be convicted on a conspiracy.